WifiInfoView v1.20

 System Requirements

-• Operating System: This utility works on Windows Vista, Windows 7, Windows 7, and Windows Server 2008.
+• Operating System: This utility works on Windows Vista, Windows 7, Windows 8, Windows Server 2008, Windows 10, and Windows 11.
 Both 32-bit and x64 systems are supported.

 Windows XP is not supported because this tool is based on new Wi-Fi API that doesn't exist on Windows XP.
 If you want to get wireless networks information on Windows XP, you can use the WirelessNetView utility.